Three in The Sahara

 Almost three, and my child’s imagination is burgeoning—exploding, to be more apt.
 From dawn till dusk we’re off on an incredible journey, rich and layered, replete with fantastical details.

-These mornings we’ve been starting with the Potato Heads.
+These mornings we’ve been starting with the Potato Heads, newly unearthed from the depths of the toy box.
 Cayce enjoys “dressing” them in their arms, their ears, their eyes, the Woody cowboy hat for Mr. Potato Head.
 “Now they’re good as new!” he cries out, when finished.

 Or he’ll say:

 “These don’t de-blong to him.
 These de-blong to HER!” as he switches the shoes on Mrs. Potato Head.

 “We saw these at the Toys-Aw-Wus.
 They not real.
 They just toys,” he says, throwing out his arms for emphasis.

 After playing with the Potato Heads, whose parts we just collected from the depths of the toy box (so that it felt to Cayce like a brand new toy: “Thank you, Mommy!” he exclaimed.
 “Thank you!”), Cayce put on his fireman’s coat and helmet and became Chief Cayce, coming to save the day.
 Fireman Cayce to the rescue.
 Chief Fireman putting out the fire.
 Chief Fireman rescuing Curious George.
 It was a busy morning.